Nkuutu Memorial Secondary School

 Nkuutu Memorial Secondary School (NMSS) is a government-aided school in Bugweri, Uganda.
 It is a church-founded school and was first established as Busesa girls working together with Busesa boys on the opposite side of the road (now Busesa Mixed Primary School).
-As the need for a secondary school arose it was expanded into a secondary school and was named in memory of Hon.
-Shaban Kirunda Nkuutu who was brutally killed during Idi Amin's regime.
+As the need for a secondary school arose it was expanded into a secondary school and was named in memory of Shaban Kirunda Nkuutu who was killed during Idi Amin's regime.

 In 2007 the school was selected to be among the pioneer schools for the Universal Secondary education (USE).

 History

 Interior Minister John Mikloth Magoola Luwuliza-Kirunda helped to secure the funding to build the school in the early 1980s.